-Items in the rare book collections may be searched using the HOLLIS catalog, and are designated by the prefix, “Historical Collections.”
+Items in the rare book collections may be searched using the HOLLIS catalog, and are designated by the prefix, “Special Collections.”
 It is also possible to browse or search within the Divinity Library's rare book collections exclusively.

 All special collections materials are available for research to students, faculty, visiting scholars, and others with interest in these materials.
 No letters of introduction are necessary, though researchers must register for a HOLLIS Special Request account and present a photo ID.

 Special collections are generally available from 9 am to 5 pm, Monday to Friday with the exception of University holidays.